ironbar/arc25/docs/03_State_of_the_art.md

 ## Summary of all the learnings

-- Reasoning models trained with RL like `o3` can solve ARC, but they need a lot of compute.
+- Reasoning models trained with RL like `o3` can solve ARC-AGI-1, but they need a lot of compute.
 That is around [x40000 times](https://x.com/guille_bar/status/1870479630383329472) the compute allowed in the competition ($8 vs $340k).
+However on ARC-AGI-2 they seem to be scoring below 5%.
 - Test-time training is crucial to improve the accuracy of transduction models.
 In my case the score improves from 11 to 33.
 - Frontier LLMs can generate code that solves more than half of the semi-private ARC set.
 - Induction and transduction are complementary approaches.
 It would have sense to first try with induction (which has higher guarantees) and use transduction only if induction fails.
-- LLMs struggle with tasks that have big grids, however the fact that `o3` can solve ARC it might hint that a 2d representation for the grid is not needed.
+- LLMs struggle with tasks that have big grids, however the fact that `o3` can solve ARC might hint that a 2d representation for the grid is not needed.

 ## [OpenAI solved the ARC challenge with a tuned version of `o3`](https://arcprize.org/blog/oai-o3-pub-breakthrough)